-Amounts falling due in one year total £14,174k, broken down as per the graph below.
+Amounts falling due in one year total £13,732k, broken down as per the graph below.
 Elements of the 'other' figure are included within the Financial Instruments note within trade creditors (excluding prepayments and accumulated absences) and the PFI note within the PFI liability.
+Some categories used in 2023-24 have been combined for ease of presentation.
 Note 31 provides information on the impact on these accounts where there are material or unusual items.